Board of Directors

 Phillip Bell - Treasurer and Director

-Phillip is the CEO of the Ipswich Hospital Foundation.
-He is also the President of the Ipswich Chamber of Commerce and Industry.
-He has previously held Senior and Executive Leadership roles in a diversity of sectors including Education, as the Executive Director - Finance and Corporate Services at TAFE Queensland South WWest, Transport, as the Director - Financial Operations and Compliance at TransLink, Financial and Corporate Regulation, having held Senior Executive Roles with the Australian Securities and Investments Commission and the Australian Taxation Office, and Law Enforcement, having served with the Queensland Police Service in the Fraud Squad, Drug Squad and Proceeds-of-Crime Task Force.
-He is a proud Ipswich local and he and his wife are Directors of a family-owned company which has pastoral and agribusiness advisory interests in the Rosewood area.
+Phillip is a Regional Manager at Bendigo and Adelaide bank.
+He has previously held Senior and Executive Leadership roles in a diversity of sectors including Health, as the CEO of the Ipswich Hospital Foundation, Education, as Executive Director - Finance and Corporate Services at TAFE Queensland South West, Transport, as the Director - Financial Operations and Compliance at TransLink, Financial and Corporate Regulation, having held Senior Executive Roles with the Australian Securities and Investments Commission and the Australian Taxation Office, and Law Enforcement, having served with the Queensland Police Service in the Fraud Squad, Drug Squad and Proceeds-of-Crime Task Force.
+He is a proud Ipswich local and he and his wife are Directors of a family-owned company that has pastoral and agribusiness advisory interests in the Rosewood area.

 Noelene Schultz - Director